rioualen/gene-regulation/doc/environments.rst

 Here we create a folder to store the source data files and the files that will results from the execution of our workflow.

-We also create a link to the gene-reegulation library.
+We also create a link to the gene-regulation library.

 ::